razerx100/Luna/README.md

 # Luna
 Window module using Win32.
-Needs an instance of InputManager to supply inputs to and GraphicsEngine to get drawing monitor's co-ordinates.
+Needs an instance of InputManager to manage inputs from Windows and GraphicsEngine to get in use monitor's co-ordinates.

-# Third party library Used
-ImGui

 ## Instructions
-Run the appropriate Setup script to configure the project with or without ImGui.
-The setup scripts use the ***Visual Studio 17 2022*** generator for project generation.
-But ***Visual Studio 16 2019*** generator should work as well.
+Run the Setup script to configure the project.
+The setup script uses the ***Visual Studio 17 2022*** generator for project generation.

 ## Requirements
 cmake 3.21+.\